Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Protein powder might contain some unnecessary fillers like artificial sweeteners, sugar alcohols, and thickeners, which might cause stomach upset.
+• Protein powders may cause stomach upset due to unnecessary fillers like artificial sweeteners, sugar alcohols, and thickeners.

 What Is In Common Protein Powders That Causes Stomach Cramps?